“Knowledge, Nescience and the (New) Media"

-II.
-Conference of The International Alfred Schutz Circle for Phenomenology and Interpretive Sociology
+4th Conference of The International Alfred Schutz Circle for Phenomenology and Interpretive Sociology

-Organizers: Jochen Dreher (Chair), Hisashi Nasu, Michael D. Barber, Hermílio Santos, Andreas Göttlich
+Organizers / Executive Committee: Jochen Dreher (Chair), Hisashi Nasu, Michael D. Barber, Hermílio Santos, Andreas Göttlich